francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 This add-on provides MQTT control of X10 devices via CM10/CM11 and/or CM17A "Firecracker" RS232 serial interfaces and [heyu](https://github.com/HeyuX10Automation/heyu).

-CM10 and CM11-compatible serial interfaces include:
+CM10&CM11-compatible serial interfaces include:

+- X10 CM10A (NA)
+- IBM HD16 (NA)(CM10A)
 - X10 CM11A (NA)
-- X10 CM12U (EU)
+- Marmitek CM12U (EU)
 - IBM HD11A (NA)
-- RCA HC60RX (NA)
+- RCA HC60RX (NA
-- X10 CM10A (NA)
-- IBM HD16 (NA)
 - ACT TI103 (NA)
 - ACT TI213 (EU)
 - ACT TI203 (AU)
 - ACT TI223 (UK)
 - JV Digital Engineering XTB-232 (NA/EU)

+Incompatible interfaces include:

+- SmartHome 1132B (NA)
+- X10 CM15A (NA)
+- Marmitek CM15Pro (EU)

 Note that while the CM11 has EU derivatives meant for use with 240v/50Hz mains power, the CM17A is for use in North America only as it uses 310MHz for transmission, not 433MHz.
-For 433MHz X10 RF controls, you would need to use the CM19, which along with the CM15, heyu does not support and will never support.
+For 433MHz X10 RF controls, you would need to use the CM19, which along with the aforementioned CM15, heyu does not support and will never support.
+Listening to 433MHz devices however, is possible with an RFX433 and the heyu aux engine (support for with is forthcoming).

 When using a CM11 interface, the addon also monitors for X10 changes that occur outside of Home Assistant (e.g. the use of X10 remote controls) and updates the status in Home Assistant.